 It only takes a very small amount of infected blood to pass the virus on.

-The most common way to get hepatitis C is by sharing equipment used to inject drugs.
+The most common way to get hepatitis C is by sharing injecting equipment with someone who is carrying the virus.

 - any blood contact before, during, or after a drug injecting episode